Do expats from Illinois still owe Illinois state taxes?

 Tax benefits and exemptions for expats from Illinois

-Living abroad as an expat from Illinois comes with various federal tax credits that can help reduce your overall tax burden.
+Living abroad as an expat from Illinois comes with various federal tax credits and other things that can help reduce your overall tax burden.

 Here are some of the key federal tax credits available: